-1. Enter an order pursuant to the provisions of § 16.1-278;

-- 2. Permit the child to remain with his parent, subject to such conditions and limitations as the court may order with respect to such child and his parent or other adult occupant of the same dwelling; - 3.
+- 1. Enter an order pursuant to the provisions of § 16.1-278; - 2.
+Permit the child to remain with his parent, subject to such conditions and limitations as the court may order with respect to such child and his parent or other adult occupant of the same dwelling; - 3.
 Prohibit or limit contact as the court deems appropriate between the child and his parent or other adult occupant of the same dwelling whose presence tends to endanger the child's life, health or normal development.
 The prohibition may exclude any such individual from the home under such conditions as the court may prescribe for a period to be determined by the court but in no event for longer than 180 days from the date of such determination.
 A hearing shall be held within 150 days to determine further disposition of the matter that may include limiting or prohibiting contact for another 180 days; - 4.
 Permit the local board of social services or a public agency designated by the community policy and management team to place the child, subject to the provisions of § 16.1-281, in suitable family homes, child-caring institutions, residential facilities, or independent living arrangements with legal custody remaining with the parents or guardians.
 The local board or public agency and the parents or guardians shall enter into an agreement which shall specify the responsibilities of each for the care and control of the child.
 The board or public agency that places the child shall have the final authority to determine the appropriate placement for the child.
-Nothing herein shall limit the authority of the court to review the child's status in foster care in accordance with subsection G of § 16.1-281 or to review the foster care plan through a petition filed pursuant to subsection A of § 16.1-282.
+Nothing herein shall limit the authority of the court to review and approve or deny the foster care plan filed for the child and to review the child's status in foster care in accordance with subsection G of § 16.1-281 and § 16.1-282.